ldev/peeeew-topoflow/README.md

 # Todo (somewhat in prioritized order)
-1. Parsing the JSON object and calculating a new object.
-To be able to create multiple links, some being 1way and some being 2way
-2. Making the terms less network specific, as this could be used to other things than network topologies
-3. Multiple links between nodes.
+1. Multiple links between nodes.
 (Think link-aggregation)
-4. Implement link offset
+2. Implement link offset (needed for multiple links)
+3. Fix the custom color implementation (check out bgp-state-machine.json)
+4. Making the terms less network specific, as this could be used to other things than network topologies
 5. Write documentation for all the possible values to use in a JSON file